Lin Tzu-hui: Life

-Lin Tzu-hui (林資惠 (Lín Zīhuì); born 1 November 1981) is a Taiwanese powerlifter.
 She competed in the 2004 in Athens and the 2008 Summer Paralympics in Beijing and won a gold medal in each.

+She was banned for two years in 2008 as part of anti-doping regulations.

 She competed in the 2012 Summer Paralympics in London and achieved a Bronze Medal (less than 75 kg).
 She qualified for the 2016 Summer Paralympics in Rio, and was also the flag bearer for Chinese Taipei.

 She held the world record in 2014 after lifting 129 kg which was the highest for a woman in her class.